How to save LOADS of money on your next holiday

 5. Be as flexible as you can

 It isn't always easy, but if you can be more flexible about when you travel, you can save a substantial amount of cash.
-Check for flights early in the morning or last thing at night - although check you can get to the airport in time if you're using public transport.
+Booking out of season (ie, not during the school holidays) is obviously going to save you money.
+Flights midweek (particularly Wednesdays) will be a lot cheaper than those on a Friday or at weekends.
+And the time of day is also important: check for flights early in the morning or last thing at night - although check you can get to the airport in time if you're using public transport.
 It almost goes without saying that if you can travel outside of school holidays you'll at least halve the cost of your holiday in one move.

 6. Do a house swap